geographiclib/geographiclib/GeographicLib/00README.txt

 Changes between 2009-06 and 2009-05 versions:

-  * Add routines to decode and encode zone+hemisphere tu UTMUPS.
+  * Add routines to decode and encode zone+hemisphere to UTMUPS.

   * Clean up code in Geodesic.